Definition: Defining the Meaning of Disability

 NVI will support regions and countries to strengthen their capacity to address these major health and development challenges in an integrated way in the context of the new realities of the post-2015 era.

-Facts: Disability Rates
+Quick Facts: Disability Rates

 Disability rates are significantly higher among groups with lower educational attainment in the countries of the Organization for Economic Co-operation and Development (OECD), says the OECD Secretariat.
 On average, 19 per cent of less educated people have disabilities, compared to 11 per cent among the better educated.